 - Policy Evaluation.

-I am currently a research fellow at FBK-IRVAPP.
-I obtained my doctoral degree in Economics and Management from the Free University of Bozen/Bolzano in January 2021 with a thesis on inequality, labour market institutions and economic growth.
+Alessio Tomelleri is a research fellow at the Research Institute for the Evaluation of Public Policies of the Bruno Kessler Foundation.
+He obtained a doctoral degree in Economics and Management from the Free University of Bozen/Bolzano in January 2021 with a thesis on inequality, labour market institutions and economic growth.

-My research interests focus on the investigation of income inequality and labour market reforms.
-I am particularly interested in analysing how labour market institutions shape the income distribution over time and across cohorts of workers.
+His research interests focus on investigating income inequality and labour market reforms.
+He is particularly interested in analysing how labour market institutions shape the income distribution over time and across cohorts of workers.

-I also work on the link between inequality, labour productivity and their impact on regional economic growth.
-Therefore, during the PhD, I also started to work on GVA (Gross Value Added) forecasting methods.
-Linking labour market institutions, inequality, and labour productivity is not an easy task, but it can help to obtain a general micro-founded overview about the mechanisms through which a change in labour market regulations is linked to productivity and, consequently, to economic growth.
+He also works on the link between inequality, labour productivity and their impact on regional economic growth.
+Therefore, during his PhD, he has started to work on GVA (Gross Value Added) forecasting methods.
+Of course, linking labour market institutions, inequality, and labour productivity is not an easy task, but it can help to obtain a general micro-founded overview of the mechanisms through which a change in labour market regulations is linked to productivity and, consequently, to economic growth.
 This is crucial, especially in the evaluation of public policy.